 The transport sector’s carbon challenge

 Transport is the single largest source of carbon dioxide emissions in New Zealand, accounting for 36.3 per cent in 2018 with most emissions coming from road transport.
-This story is consistent gl than uptake in PT, walking and cyclingobally with UK’s transport sector according for 34% as of 2019 despite the energy sector being more dependent on fossil fuels.
+This story is consistent globally with UK’s transport sector according for 34% as of 2019 despite the energy sector being more dependent on fossil fuels.
+Trends highlighted over the past 30 years highlight the shortcomings of business-as-usual approaches to transport planning, investment and vehicle regulation to realize the necessary outcomes.

 The movement of people has been central to our progress but to address the challenges ahead we need to not only change how people travel but where they travel also.
-A major shift in travel habits gis required to meet the decarbonisation challenge which can equally deliver social, economic and environmental outcomes by changing how and when we travel to best utilize the infrastructure within its capacity.
+A major shift in travel habits is required to meet the decarbonisation challenge which can equally deliver social, economic and environmental outcomes by changing how and when we travel to best utilize the infrastructure within its capacity.

-Accentuating Covid-19’s work-from-home trends, we have an opportunity to revitalise local centres, plan transit-based development, and deliver place-making schemes that reduce the distance, need and type of travel while engendering local economic recovery.
+Accentuating Covid-19’s work-from-home trends, we have an opportunity to make a step change in our multi-modal network and urban planning that accelerates our emission reduction objective.
+Schemes such as revitalising local centres, plan transit-based development, and deliver place-making schemes that reduce the distance, need and type of travel while engendering local economic recovery can deliver not only environmental outcomes, but social, economic and cultural.

 Change is coming.